Decaf coffee solves a simple problem: you want the taste and ritual of coffee, but you don't always want the full caffeine load.

 If you’d like to know more about the processing of regular coffee beans, you can check out this article.
 In this article, I’ll go more in-depth about the different processes.

 Let’s move on to the processing of decaffeinated coffee beans.
 This is far different from the traditional way.
-It involves an extra step to remove the caffeine from the caffeine.
+It involves an extra step to remove the caffeine.

 The Swiss water process of coffee beans removes 99.9% of the caffeine in the coffee.
 So coffee is never 100% caffeine-free, but this is as close as it gets.

 When the coffee beans are washed, the caffeine is then drawn away and filtered out.
-This whole process takes 8 to 10 hours, according to Swiss water.
+According to Swiss Water, the entire process takes 8 to 10 hours.

 Conclusion

-For me, decaf coffee is something amazing.
-I drink quite a lot of coffee on a daily basis and have recently switched to drinking decaf coffee in the evenings.
+Decaf coffee is amazing to me.
+I drink quite a lot of coffee on a daily basis and have recently switched to decaf coffee in the evenings.

-Because I’ve switched to drinking decaf coffee later on the day, I can still enjoy the great taste of coffee without the added caffeine.
-It’s awesome.
+Because I’ve switched to drinking decaf coffee later in the day, I can still enjoy the great taste of coffee with less caffeine.
+It’s awesome!

 Related coffee articles